TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 Highlight and copy the output, which starts with `ssh-ed25519` and ends with your email address.

 Now, go back to GitHub in your browser window and paste the key you copied into the key field.
-Then, click `Add SSH key`.
+Keep the key type as `Authentication Key` and then, click `Add SSH key`.
 You're done!
 You've successfully added your SSH key!

 #### Step 2.5 Testing your key